Rosacea: symptoms, causes and treatment

 - Some heart medicines can help reduce facial flushing, including alpha-2 receptor agonists (e.g. clonidine) or beta-blockers (e.g. carvedilol).

-- Laser therapy can help reduce swollen blood vessels, but multiple treatments are required, and the redness will eventually come back and need further treatment;
+Laser therapy can help reduce swollen blood vessels, but multiple treatments are required.
+Also, the redness will eventually come back and need further treatment.
+IPL (intense pulsed light) therapy can also be used, but it is generally not as effective as laser therapy.

-- Cosmetic surgery may be needed to treat a swollen or bulbous nose.
+Cosmetic surgery may be needed to treat a swollen or bulbous nose (rhinophyma).

 The outlook for rosacea